William Henry (congressman): Early political career

+Congress

-Henry was elected US Representative as a Whig to the Thirtieth and Thirty-first Congresses and served from March 4, 1847 to March 3, 1851.
-When he was an unsuccessful candidate for election in 1852 to the Thirty-third Congress, he resumed banking.
+Henry was elected US Representative as a Whig to the Thirtieth and Thirty-first Congresses and served from March 4, 1847, to March 3, 1851.

+Later career

+He was an unsuccessful candidate for election in 1852 to the Thirty-third Congress, he resumed banking.
 He was Presidential Elector for Vermont in 1860.

 Death

 Henry died in Bellows Falls, Vermont, on April 16, 1861.